04 Sep Rave Stories: An Insider Account of a Countryside Rave During the Covid Era

 My friends Pip & Tom invited us to their van to have a Mezcal.
 They shared some stories from their visit to Mexico.
 At the beginning of the year, they had visited a few places I’d lived in.
 I was so impressed, I went to see Tom playing in Mexico over a decade ago in a little event under some mango trees.
 Listening to their latest stories seemed to interconnect in a very mystical way, whilst drinking the elixir of the gods; an unplanned ritual, a heart to heart.

 Dancing to keep the vibes alive in Bonnie Scotland

-This was the first Scottish dance since early March, none festivals had gone ahead as COVID affected the festival and music industry dramatically.
-Everyone was commenting about how necessary this event was for all, gathering was very emotional from start to end – pure love.
+This was the first Scottish dance since early March.
+No festivals had gone ahead because COVID affected the festival and music industry dramatically.
+Everyone was commenting about how necessary this event was for all.
+The gathering was very emotional from start to end – pure love.

-Their countryside is breathtaking; we got to speak to the locals whom mentioned this year has been particularly good for the flowers and birds.
-Woah.
+Their countryside is breathtaking; we got to speak to the locals who mentioned this year has been particularly good for the flowers and birds.

 Everything that happened on that journey was beyond fabulous.
 Every person, dog, landscape, moment, tune, flavor My advice: if you ever have the opportunity to experience the Scottish sound system scene, you better be ready to fall in love with it.